 Alignment with Regulatory Frameworks

-The UAE’s stringent building codes emphasize energy efficiency, fire safety, and sustainability.
-Sandwich panel cabins are evolving to meet these standards:
+DUBAI’s stringent building codes emphasize energy efficiency, fire safety, and sustainability.
+Sandwich panel cabin are evolving to meet these standards:

 - Energy Efficiency: Improved insulation reduces cooling energy consumption, supporting compliance with Estidama and Dubai Green Building Regulations.